 '''

-ez[mm] = ez[mm] + (hy[mm] - hy[mm - 1]) imp0;

-22

-23

-/ hardwire a source node /

-24

-ez[0] = exp(-(qTime - 30.) (qTime - 30.) / 100.);

-25

 26

-printf("%g\n", ez[50]);
+27 printf("%g\n", ez[50]);

-27

-} / end of time-stepping /
+28 } / end of time-stepping /

-28

 29

-return 0;
+30 return 0;

-30

-}

-31
+31 }

 '''

+In line 6 the preprocessor directive #define is used to allow us to write SIZE instead of 200, the size of the arrays.
 In the declaration of the field arrays in line 10, "={0.}" has been added to ensure that these arrays are initialized to zero.
 (For larger arrays this is not an efficient approach for initializing the arrays and we will address this fact later.)
-The variable qTime is an integer counter that serves as the temporal index or time step.
+The variable qTime, declared in line 11, is an integer counter that serves as the temporal index or time step.
 The total number of time steps in the simulation is dictated by the variable maxTime which is set to 250 in line 11 (250 was chosen arbitrarily-it can be any value desired).
+Also declared in line 11 is the variable mm which serves as the "spatial index" (we have opted to use mm in the computer code instead of m merely out of a desire to avoid variable names that consist of a single character).

-Time-stepping is accomplished with the for-loop that begins on line 14.
-Embedded within this time-stepping loop are two additional (spatial) loops-one to update the magnetic field and the other to update the electric field.
+Time-stepping is accomplished with the for-loop that begins on line 14 and ends on line 28.
+Embedded within this time-stepping loop are two additional (spatial) for-loops-one to update the magnetic field and the other to update the electric field.
 The magnetic-field update loop starting on line 17 excludes the last magnetic-field node in the array, hy [199], since this node lacks one neighboring electric field.
 For now we will leave this node zero.
-The electric-field update loop in line 21 starts with a spatial index m of 1, i.e., it does not include ez [0] which is the first $E_z$ node in the grid.
-The value of ez [0] is dictated by line 25 which is a Gaussian function that will have a maximum value of unity when the time counter qTime is 30.
-The first time through the loop, when qTime is zero, ez [0] will be set to exp(-9) $\approx 1.2341 \times 10^{-4}$ which is small relative to the maximum value of the source.
-Line 27 prints the value of ez [50] to the screen, once for each time step.
+The electric-field update loop in line 21 starts with a spatial index mm of 1, i.e., it does not include ez[0] which is the first $E_z$ node in the grid.
+The value of ez[0] is dictated by line 25 which is a Gaussian function that will have a maximum value of unity when the time counter qTime is 30.
+The first time through the loop, when qTime is zero, ez[0] will be set to $exp(-9) \approx 1.2341 \times 10^{-4}$ which is small relative to the maximum value of the source.
+Line 27 prints the value of ez[50] to the screen, once for each time step.
 A plot of the output generated by this program is shown in Fig. 3.5.